Athner: Roadways

-The Orange City nagpur and amravati are about 214 km and 306 km and 355 km and 170 km and 120 kmfrom athner respectively.
+Athner is located on the Multai – Benshdhi state Highway.
+It is well connected by road, being connected to Betul, Multai, Amla, and Bhainsdehi.
+A daily bus service is available.

 Railways

-Athner doesn't have railway station.
-The nearest railway station is betul railway station betul which is 35 km from athner.
+The nearest railway station is Betul railway station, which is 35 km from Athner.

 Airways

-Athner doesn't have airport.
-The nearest airport is Raja Bhoj Airport Bhopal which is 214 km from Harda and Devi Ahilya Bai Holkar Airport Indore which is 306 km from athner.
+The nearest airport is Raja Bhoj Airport Bhopal, which is 214 km from Harda, and Devi Ahilya Bai Holkar Airport Indore, which is 306 km from Athner.